A Guide to Laos eVisa for Australian Citizens

 Upload Documents and Submit

-Please upload a recent passport photo and a scanned copy of the main page of your passport.
-Once done, submit the application
+Please upload clear scanned copies of the required documents.
+Once done, submit the application.

 Pay the eVisa Fee & Receive

-Make the payment for the eVisa application using a valid debit/credit card and get your approved Laos eVisa via email
+Make payment for the eVisa application with a valid debit/credit card and receive your approved Laos eVisa via email.

 Laos eVisa Fee for Australian Citizens